-NEW YORK - A federal judge in New York on Nov.
-12 appointed a pension fund as lead plaintiff in a securities class action lawsuit, ruling that the pension fund suffered the largest financial losses of those seeking appointment as lead plaintiff and because it has met all other statutory requirements (International Union of Operating Engineers Local No. 478 Pension Fund v.
-FXCM Inc., et al., No. 15-3599, S.D.
-N.Y.; 2015 U.S. Dist.
-LEXIS 153202).
+NEW YORK - A federal judge in New York on June 7 appointed a pension fund as lead plaintiff in a securities class action lawsuit, ruling that the fund has met all statutory requirements to serve as lead plaintiff (Juan Francisco Nieves, as trustee of the Gonzalez Coronado Trust, v.
+Performance Sports Group Ltd., et al., No. 16-3591, S.D.
+N.Y.).